ChunMinChang/rust-audio-lib-sample/step4.md

 ## Unit Tests

-To know if the units of code or APIs work as what we expected, testing them individually is a pragmatic methodology. *Unit testing* separately examines every unit of library, no matter it's public or private.
+To know if the units of code or APIs work as expected, testing them individually is a pragmatic methodology. *Unit testing* examines every unit of library separately, no matter it's public or private.

 Besides the tests we used above, we can also put them into a test module.
 Both are *unit tests* techniques in *Cargo*.
 Look the following example: